Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources

 \begin{proof} If $d=p$ is prime, the only divisors of $d$ are $1$ and $p$.
 For any non-zero vector $u \in \mathbb{Z}_p^2 \setminus \{0\}$, the greatest common divisor is $\gcd(u, p) = 1$.
 By Lemma~\ref{lem:orbit_classification}, all such vectors belong to a single $\SL(2, \mathbb{Z}/d\mathbb{Z})$ orbit $\mathcal{O}_1$.
 Consequently, by Lemma~\ref{lem:orbit_correspondence}, the representation space $\mathfrak{sl}(p, \mathbb{C})$ corresponds to a single irreducible module $W_{\mathcal{O}_1}$.
 Thus, the action is irreducible.

 Conversely, if $d$ is composite, there exists a proper divisor $k$ ($1 < k < d$).
 The set of vectors with $\gcd(u, d)=k$ forms an orbit disjoint from the set of vectors with $\gcd(u, d)=1$.
-This implies the existence of at least a proper non zero invariant subspaces, rendering the representation reducible. \end{proof}
+This implies the existence of at least one proper nonzero invariant subspace, rendering the representation reducible. \end{proof}